Skip to content

 views 0 Last updated

 The Eventing.Abstractions block exists for one reason: contracts assemblies should not pull in EF Core, RabbitMQ, or the Eventing runtime when they declare an event.
-This block has zero NuGet dependencies — just four interfaces.
+This block has zero NuGet dependencies — just five interfaces.
 It’s the smallest building block in the kit.

 What it ships

-Four interfaces.
+Five interfaces.
 That’s it.

 IIntegrationEvent.cs